Marvinsky/machine_learning_vs_deep_learning/README.md

 <img src="img/diagram.png" width=80%>

-After completing the theory part, I am going to show two real-world problems from Machine Learning and Deep Learning.
+After completing the theory part, we are going to show two real-world problems from Machine Learning and Deep Learning.

 Hope you enjoy this Webinar!